 All you have to make sure is that the subject photographed doesn’t appear to be confusing while in macro mode and remains aesthetically pleasing in the eyes of your viewer.
 Anything that falls within this category can qualify as a suitable subject.

 Mainly used microphotography subjects are small insects, water droplets, butterflies, and small items like miniature dolls, accessories, household items, jewelry, and coins.
-It is easier to photography Inanimate objects as they are stationary, while, on the other hand, moving subjects like insects and bugs can become a challenge to capture.
+It is easier to photograph Inanimate objects as they are stationary, while, on the other hand, moving subjects like insects and bugs can become a challenge to capture.

-Bonus tip: a key to photograph small moving objects is to capture them from a safe distance and not be scared.
+Bonus tip: a key to photographing small moving objects is to capture them from a safe distance and not be scared.
 This avoids their movements and enables you to capture a still shot.

 Using a long focal length for subjects that are alive

 So if you want to photograph them close-up in their natural environment without disturbing them, then you should have a focal length of anything above 90mm, which you can get from macro lenses like the Tokina AT-X100mm f/2.8 PRO D.

 Incorporating accessories to aid you

 Remember, even with a dedicated macro lens.
 You will need to assist accessories in achieving spectacular macro shots.
 So to conduct exceptional macro photography, incorporate accessories in your kit.
 There’s what they call a diopter.

 You can use tripods to achieve stability or utilize tubes or bellows, which are accordion-like parts that can expand and help a camera achieve ultra-tight close-ups.
 You can use lens adapters, which will enable you to control the aperture and reverse the lens manually.

 Customizing the background

 Background matters a lot in macro photography.
 For inanimate objects, you can easily customize the background as you have complete control over the subject’s position.
 You can change the lighting and background as per your liking.

 So place your desired background, which matches the subject and the composition, to ensure that they don’t clash.